 Create posts featuring one or more links to posts or articles written by someone else.
 These will be solutions to problems your readers may find helpful.

-Make sure you provide some basic information about what the article is about and then also include your opinion about why you liked the article and think your readers would find reading it useful.
+Make sure you provide some basic information about what the article is about and then also include your opinion about why you liked the article and why you think your readers would find it useful.

 3. Reveal a Mistake You Made